- Fall 2019 — Rm. 114-A

-An outline of your paper is due on or before February 26, 2018.
+An outline of your paper is due on or before October 16, 2019 *CHANGE*.
 The outline should include enough detail to communicate to me the specific approach you will take to explain the historical, legal, and policy issues presented by the case and how you intend to analyze these issues.

 Failure to turn in your outline on time will reduce your score for the paper by 25 percent.